bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

       Figure 2: Estimated probability of occurence of tasks exceeding 70 days using Monte Carlo simulation.

-    You can see we over and under estimate the number of trials when N is low.
+    You can see we over- and under-estimate the number of trials when N is low.
 For N={1000, 10000}, we in fact get 0 trials; for N={500,00, 100,000, 500,000} it looks like we've overestimating it.
 Only when we approach 1,000,000 do we get close to the true estimate.
 Of course, this rare occurrence would give use problems in